 The driver app is the software through which your business runs smoothly.
-It connects your users to the fuel delivery service providers.
+It connects your users to fuel delivery service providers.
 A good app experience equals happy workers and better service.
 Before you hire a gas delivery app development company, make sure that they can integrate these features.
 What features must you consider for the driver software?

 Let new employees sign up for your business with minimum effort.
 Basic details like name, number, driver license documents, bank details for payment, identity proof, and other details you might need.
-This of course will be followed up by verification in person in an office closest to them.
+This, of course, will be followed up by verification in person in an office closest to them.